Geno2K/case-study-cyclistic/README.md

 ## Data Analysis:

 With the dataset now cleaned, I decided to hop over to **Microsoft Power BI** to begin my analysis.
-I wanted to start by revisting my initial considerations about the data from when I first explored it:
+I wanted to start by revisting my initial considerations about the data from when I first explored it.
+As a refresher:

 > - Can calculate ride frequency & duration to see if there are any correlations with membership status.
 > - Could look into a relationship between the bike type and membership status.